pagopa/pn-local-emulator/README.md

    - Change the `x-api-key` to the following value `key-value`,
    - Change the base url to the `PnValidator` endpoint (depends on how you started it, e.g.: `http://localhost:3000`).
 3. Test your integration.
-4. Call the endpoint that produce the report showing the use-cases coverage
+4. Call the endpoint that produce the report showing the use-cases coverage, if all the checks are `ok` the your integration cover the expected use-cases.
 ``` shell
 # this is an example, the port and the hostname depends on how you started the PnValidator system